 District Community Water, Akatsi

 Deputy Commissioner, National Insurance Commission, Accra

 Honorary elder (Canada)

 The spiritual heart of Dagbamete is the Apetorku shrine.
 Thousands of people visit the shrine each year, especially during the Easter and Mid-Year festivals.
 The council of shrine elders gives direction to the shrine priests and ensures that the shrine is maintained and run effectively in accordance with the traditions.
-Construction on a new, expanded shrine began in 2010, and although the building is not yet completed, regular services and festivals are being conducted in the facility already.
-The biggest challenge for the chief priest, Hunua Yao Dunyo, and the council of shrine elders is to find the funds needed to complete the construction work.
-Once complete the new shrine will stand as a beacon of spirituality for the many members of the shrine.
+In 2010 work was begun to expand and modernize the shrine to accommodate the ever growing congregation.
+Now completed, the new shrine stands as a beacon of spirituality for the many members of the shrine.